mesaugat/express-api-es6-starter/README.md

 ## Tests

 To run the tests you need to create a separate test database.
-Don't forget to update your `.env` file to include the name of the test database and run the migrations.
+Don't forget to update your `.env` file to include the connections for test database.

-    DB_TEST

     $ NODE_ENV=test yarn migrate
     $ yarn test